astronomer/astro-docs/enterprise/v0.23/06_manage-astronomer/04_houston-api.md

 To programmatically update environment variables, you'll need:

-1. A Deployment UUID
+1. A Deployment ID
 2. A Deployment release name

-If you don't already have a Deployment UUID, first run the query in the "Query an Airflow Deployment" section to retrieve it.
+If you don't already have a Deployment ID, run `astro deployment list` via the Astronomer CLI or follow the steps in the "Query an Airflow Deployment" section above.

 Then, in your GraphQL Playground, run the following: